byu-cpe/ecen520_student/resources/assignment_mechanics.md

 This section provides a brief summary checklist of what you need to do to submit your assignment.

 1. Merge your repository with the latest starter code to make sure you have the latest starter code before submission.
-1. Make sure all assignment specific "makefile" rules are implemented and are working.
+2. Make sure all assignment specific "makefile" rules are implemented and are working.
     * The required makefile rules for each assignment will be summarized in the assignment instructions.
 You are welcome to include any others you like.
     * You will not get any credit for the assignment if any of your makefile rules fail.
-2. Make sure all the _essential_ files needed to complete your project are committed into your repository.
+3. Make sure all the _essential_ files needed to complete your project are committed into your repository.
-    * If any essential files are missing then your make rules will likely fail and you will not get any credit for the assignment.
+    * If any essential files are missing then your make rules will likely fail, and you will not get any credit for the assignment.
-3. Make sure _non-essential_ files are **NOT** committed to your repository
+4. Make sure _non-essential_ files are **NOT** committed to your repository
     * It is possible to inadvertently commit temporary project files.
     * You will lose significant points if you commit large number of non-essential temporary files.
-4. Make sure you have a `.gitignore` file for your assignment directory and that all intermediate files created during the build process are ignored.
+5. Make sure you have a `.gitignore` file for your assignment directory and that all intermediate files created during the build process are ignored.
     * You will lose points if intermediate files are generated by your make rule and are not ignored by your `.gitignore` file.
-5. Make sure you have a `make clean` rule that cleans _all_ intermediate files generated by your project.
+6. Make sure you have a `make clean` rule that cleans _all_ intermediate files generated by your project.
     * This rule needs to clean these files even if they are ignored
     * You will lose points if your `make clean` rule does not clean all intermediate files.
-6. Each assignment will have a test script named `assignment_check.py` that will run all your rules and check your repository for compliance as described above.
+7. Each assignment will have a test script named `assignment_check.py` that will run all your rules and check your repository for compliance as described above.
 Run this script and clean up any problems that this script may identify.
-7. Copy the template [report](../resources/report_template.md) file into your assignment directory and name it `report.md`.
+8. Copy the template [report](../resources/report_template.md) file into your assignment directory and name it `report.md`.
     * Complete the required sections of the report.
     * Complete any assignment specific responses in the report.
 These will be listed in the assignment instructions.
-8. Commit, tag, and push your repository with the predetermined assignment tag.
+9. Commit, tag, and push your repository with the predetermined assignment tag.

 Each assignment has a `assignment_check.py` script that you can run to check your repository for compliance with the assignment requirements.